harperreed/WeatherGrabber/README.md

 ## Why?

 I am using this to offload my weather data to an app to show historical weather information about my PWS.
 This is pretty straight forward.

+I run this every 5 min via a local cron.
+WFM ;)